varshithrevally/Logsclassification/README.md

 These methods work together to form a layered classification pipeline.

 ## Classification Approaches

 1. Regular Expression (Regex)

-This approach handles the most straightforward log patterns.
-It is useful when log formats are consistent and can be defined using explicit rules.
-Regex classification is fast and efficient, making it suitable as the first layer in the pipeline.
+- Handles simple and predictable log patterns
+- Works well when log formats are consistent
+- Uses predefined rules for classification
+- Very fast and lightweight compared to other methods
+- Used as the first layer in the classification pipeline

 2. Sentence Transformer + Logistic Regression

-For logs that are more complex but have sufficient labeled data, this method is used.
-Sentence Transformers convert log messages into dense vector embeddings, which are then passed to a Logistic Regression model for classification.
-This approach balances performance and interpretability while handling semantic variations in log messages.
+- Designed for moderately complex log patterns
+- Requires sufficient labeled training data
+- Converts log messages into dense vector embeddings
+- Uses Logistic Regression for final classification
+- Captures semantic meaning beyond exact text matching
+- Provides a balance between accuracy and performance

 3. Large Language Models (LLM)

-When logs are complex and labeled data is limited or unavailable, LLMs are used as a fallback.
-They provide contextual understanding and can infer patterns that are difficult to capture using traditional models.
-This makes the system robust in handling edge cases and unseen log formats.
+- Used for highly complex or ambiguous log patterns
+- Does not require large labeled datasets
+- Acts as a fallback when other methods fail or have low confidence
+- Understands context and intent in log messages
+- Effective for handling unseen or rare log formats
+- Improves overall robustness of the system

 ## Architecture

 <img width="922" height="584" alt="architecture" src="https://github.com/user-attachments/assets/57636893-ce27-421d-ad80-1a6afc56abe1" />
 The system follows a hybrid decision flow: